DsosaH/AzureBasics/README.md

 </p>
   <h1>SSH</h1>
 <p>
-  The SSH protocol is is a method for secure remote login from one computer to another.
+  The SSH (Secure SHell) protocol is is a method for secure remote login from one computer to another.
 Now, We'll use the SSH protocol to connect remotely to our Linux VM.<br>
   First, we filter by SSH in Wireshark, then open Windows PowerShell and we use the command ssh + usuario de LinuxVM + @ + Ip privada de Linux VM. <br>

   ![image](https://github.com/DsosaH/AzureBasics/assets/148100125/5d307b67-f496-44a8-a6ae-056223c53dc9)